ekristen/libnuke/README.md

 that can be used between them and for future tooling, for example [gcp-nuke](https://github.com/ekristen/gcp-nuke).
 Additionally, the goal is to make it easier to add new features with better test coverage.

+The goal of this library is to have a well tested and stable library to build additional nuke tools on top of, while reducing the technical debt overhead of managing each tool individually.
+By abstracting away and testing the core parts of the code, each implementing tool can focus on adding resources to remove and lower the barrier of entry for new contributors.

 ## Attribution, License, and Copyright

 First, of all this library would not have been possible without the hard work of the team over at [rebuy-de](https://github.com/rebuy-de)